 We have offices in Webster and Rochester, New York, so it is easy to visit us.
 You don’t need to visit our office to get started, though.
-We offer free phone consultations for national origin discrimination cases.
+We offer confidential phone consultations for national origin discrimination cases.
 Contact us to go over the facts of your case.
 Then we will let you know if you have a claim and provide a strategy for moving forward.
 That strategy will be based on more than 20 years of experience litigating these cases.

-Begin the process by calling us today.
+Begin the process by contacting us today.

 Follow us on Facebook for daily updates!